Brusevolddalen/WebSec/README.md

 # WebSec
 This was my bachelors project for Multimedia Technology and -Design at The University of Agder
-The project uses Javascript (vanilla), PHP, MySQL, SASS and Bootstrap
+The project uses Javascript (vanilla), PHP, MySQL (to a small degree), SASS and Bootstrap